The following dedicated individuals were elected at the

 Salt Spring Island

-As CEO I welcome the chance to continue serving this EDA and look forward to expanding on the success of our visioning work, reaching out to other EDAs to offer support as they build their own capacity—empowering our party as a whole.
+I look forward to expanding on the success of our visioning work, continue my efforts of reaching out to other EDAs, and offer support as they build their own capacity - empowering our party as a whole.
+I am humbled by the dedication and commitment of all the people I work with and share their dream for a brighter, more inclusive and more beautiful future.

-Sharon Forester (Financial Agent and Chair of Financial Planning)
+Sharon Forrester (Financial Agent and Chair of Financial Planning)

 My role as financial Agent includes financial reporting to the Executive and Elections Canada and preparing tax receipts for our donors.
 I was also the official agent for the 2015 election campaign.